-Larch Sold in the UK, Delivery in 7 Days
+Knotless Larch Sold in the UK, Delivery in 7 Days

-Larch is a dense, resin-rich timber from cold climates which offers natural rot resistance, stability, and low maintenance.
+Larch (Larix Gmelinii) is a dense, resin-rich timber from cold climates which offers natural rot resistance, stability, and low maintenance.
 Its golden hue weathers to silver-grey, appealing to designers.
 Sustainably sourced and cost-effective, it rivals hardwoods for durability and aesthetics, making it a popular, eco-friendly choice for exterior cladding.

 Available sizes: